Rachel Arcus-Goldberg – Head of School

 Ms. Arcus-Goldberg, or “Ms. AG,” as the students know her, holds a Bachelor's Degree in Psychology from Brandeis University, a Master’s Degree in Social Work from Columbia University and a Master's Degree in Jewish Studies and Jewish Education from the Jewish Theological Seminary.
 She is also a Licensed Clinical Social Worker.
 Rachel worked as an educational leader and administrator at Gann Academy in Boston for ten years, where she held positions as the Director of Experiential Education, Associate Dean of Students and Freshman Class Dean.
 Before Gann, she was the Director of TriBeCa Hebrew, an after-school-Hebrew-school program in lower Manhattan.
 Rachel is deeply invested in growing as a Jewish Educational leader and participated in the NAIS School Leader Institute, the Deans Roundtable Conference, Chanoch L’Na’ar – a midah (value) based character development program, Faculty Rounds and the Teen Safe Task Force through Jewish Family and Children’s Service of Boston, and the CAJE conference for Jewish Educators.
 In addition to leadership positions, Rachel has taught Psychology, Health, Israeli Dance, and Jewish Literacy classes at Gann Academy and its partner institutions.
 Significantly, she also wrote an anti-bullying curriculum for the high school -- focused on creating a school culture in which everyone makes thoughtful choices -- that she has brought to CJDS.

 Ms. Jenny Glick has been affiliated with CJDS for almost two decades and brings tremendous professional talent and passion to this school that she loves so dearly.
 An alumna of Columbus College of Art and Design, she brings her imagination, expertise, and endless energy to CJDS.
-Jenny has dedicated many years to building and enriching CJDS and, since 2016, has been engaged in growing the school through strategic planning, visioning, communications, and so much more as its Director of Admissions and Marketing.
+Jenny has dedicated many years to building and enriching CJDS and, since 2016, has been engaged in growing the school through strategic planning, visioning, communications, and so much more as its Director of Enrollment Management.
 A lifelong resident of Columbus, Ohio, Jenny has long been committed to strengthening her community, as an active communal leader and as a Wexner Heritage Alumna (member of Columbus 11 cohort).
-Her volunteer leadership initiatives include 22 years of ongoing service to her synagogue, Temple Israel, where she is an Executive Board Member.
-Jenny’s commitment to and deep belief in the power of an immersive Jewish education to help young Jews build their identities in meaningful and anchored ways has led to her involvement with Columbus Jewish Day School since 2000: as a parent (2001-2012), as a Board member (2001-2007), and as Board President 2010-2012.
+Her volunteer leadership initiatives include 22 years of ongoing service to her synagogue, Temple Israel.
+Jenny’s commitment to and deep belief in the power of an immersive Jewish education to help young Jews build their identities in meaningful and anchored ways has led to her involvement with Columbus Jewish Day School since 2000: as a parent (2001-2012), as a Board member (2001-2007), and as Board President (2010-2012).
 Off campus, you will find Jenny enjoying her many interests and hobbies, including painting, sculpting, reading, watching movies, cooking, and spending time with her family and friends.
-Jenny lives in New Albany, Ohio with her husband, Brad and their two sons, Max (CJDS ‘07) and Sam (CJDS ‘13).

 Mark Mitzman – Business Manager